-1. Take a look at your brand's marketing personas
+1. Take a look at the brand's marketing personas

 Knowing exactly who you're speaking to is essential for success in social media marketing.
 That's why it's so important to have a set of well-established marketing personas at your brand's disposal - they act as your north star for generating conversions!

-To create effective content pillars for your brand's social media strategy, you have to ask yourself some key questions:
+To create effective content pillars for your client's brand social media strategy, you have to ask yourself some key questions:

-What topics are my target audience interested in?
+- What topics is the target audience interested in?

-Which topics are educational and valuable to my target audience?
+- Which topics are educational and valuable to the target audience?

-How can my brand's social media content help my target audience's pain points?
+- How can my client's social media content help resolve the target audience's pain points?

-The answers to these questions will help you to identify the kinds of content that your target audience want to see and you'll be able to create content pillars from here.
+The answers to these questions will help you to identify the kinds of content that their (or your) potential customer wants to see, and you'll be able to create content pillars from here.